 The transfer fails derecognition.
-Through the swap, the transferor has continuing involvement in the financial asset transferred (the Asset) and the transfere is restricted from transferring the Asset for its own benefit.
+Through the swap, the transferor has continuing involvement in the financial asset transferred (the Asset) and the transferee is restricted from transferring the Asset for its own benefit.
 As a result, the transferor continues to recognise the Asset.
-(The transferor would not recognise a financial liability as a result of the failed sale because it would derecognise that liability in light of its CU100 payment to the transfere on t0.
-Similarly, the transfere would not recognise that asset as a result of the receipt of CU100 from the transferor on t0.)
+(The transferor would not recognise a financial liability as a result of the failed sale because it would derecognise that liability in light of its CU100 payment to the transferee on to.
+Similarly, the transferee would not recognise a financial asset because it would immediately derecognise that asset as a result of the receipt of CU100 from the transferor on to.)